ai-genie/chatgpt-vscode/README.md

 # Level up your developer experience with Genie

+- ➕ Use GPT-4o and other improved models via your own OpenAI API Key.
 - ✨ Use your own Azure OpenAI Service deployments
 - ⚡ Generate commit messages from your git changes
 - 💬 Store your conversation history on your disk and continue at any time.